AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
-In the transit architecture, there is one connection (not coounting backup here) between on-prem and and a transit VPC, everything else (the Spoke VPCs to on-prem traffic) is routed through the transit VPC.
+In the transit architecture, there is one connection (not counting backup here) between on-prem and and a transit VPC, everything else (the Spoke VPCs to on-prem traffic) is routed through the transit VPC.

 The alternative (call it flat architecture) to transit architecture is to build one connection, either IPSEC over Internet or Direct Connect,